vsterev/villasTravel/README.md

 This guaranties a safe vacation for the clients, which  is very important in 2020, especially because of COVID19.

 ## Main Functionalities:
-The Project Аnti Covid Travel 2020 is based on  Jave Script, for the  back-end there have been used  Mongoose, Express JS, ReactJS, Bootsrap, JWT, cookies
+The Project Аnti Covid Travel 2020 is based on  Jave Script, for the  back-end there have been used  Mongoose, Express JS, ReactJS, Bootsrap, JWT, cookies, Google maps

 ###  Authorization /login page/:
 - checking of the correct entered data for the validation there is used  Mongoose;